jarcode-foss/computercraftedu-installer/README.md

 Once you've tracked down all the dependencies, simply run `./package_all.sh`.
 This will produce packages for all platforms in `pkg_out`.

-* \[1\] Building Pacman packages on other distributions may prove difficult.
-It is likely that you will have to manually build some mingw dependencies, which can be very annoying.
+* \[1\] Building `pacman` packages on other distributions may prove difficult.
+It is also likely that you will have to manually build some mingw dependencies, which can be very annoying.

 * \[2\] Currently, `mingw-w64-lua51` requires an edit to its `PKGBUILD` before it functions correctly, as specified by my comment on the AUR submission: